Pumpkin as a Decorative Climber: the Useful and the Curious

 2. Before planting, soak pumpkin seeds in milk, then put them in thick sugar syrup for 3-4 days.
 As a result, the fruit will be sweeter and plants less susceptible to cold.

 3. To grow a very large pumpkin, wait until the fruit is of the size of a tennis ball, and make two or three holes in it by cutting out small segments.
 Put in the holes several mustard seeds as deep as possible, and close the holes with the cut-out segments.
 The fruit will grow very large, but will not taste as good as the smaller, more tender fruit.

-4. It is possible to grow a pumpkin inside a house, as a decoration, by directing a vine through a small window and positioning growing fruit on a table or window sill.
+4. It is possible to grow a pumpkin inside a house, as a decoration, by directing a vine through a small window.
+The growing fruit should be then positioned on a table or windowsill.
 As long as the flower has been pollinated, and the plant has good soil and enough water, the fruit will grow normal size.

 To get rid of sun spots on the face, grind raw pumpkin seeds to a paste in a mortar.
 Add the same amount of water to make ‘milk’.
-Mix in some honey and put the mixture on the face for 30 min.
-Do it until the spots disappear.
+Mix in some honey and put the mixture on the face for 30 minutes.
+Do it frequently until the spots disappear.